samw-nrhc/Effort-Satisfaction-Matrix/README.md

 The ES Matrix is designed to:
 - Highlight the balance between **effort** and **satisfaction**.
 - Show that movement across quadrants isn’t always linear.
 - Spark conversations around how individuals can find sustainable fulfillment.

+### Contributing
+This project is in its early stages.
+Contributions are welcome!
+Ways you can help:
+- Share feedback on the clarity of the framework.
+- Suggest improvements to the diagrams.
+- Explore connections to psychology, education, or career development research.

+If you’d like to contribute:
+1. Fork the repo
+2. Create a new branch (`git checkout -b feature-idea`)
+3. Commit changes (`git commit -m 'Add new idea'`)
+4. Push to the branch (`git push origin feature-idea`)
+5. Open a Pull Request

+---

+### License
+This project is licensed under the [MIT License](./LICENSE).
+You’re free to use, modify, and share it, as long as proper attribution is given.